apache/pulsar/site2/website/versioned_docs/version-2.4.0/client-libraries-python.md

 it only accepts objects that are instances of the declared schema class.

-Similarly, for a consumer/reader, the consumer will return an object, instance of the schema record class, rather than the raw
+Similarly, for a consumer/reader, the consumer returns an object, instance of the schema record class, rather than the raw
 bytes: